 i.
 In excess of eight (8) hours per day or forty (40) hours per week, or

 iii.
 Two (2) times the employee's regular hourly rate for all hours worked on a Sunday, if two (2) or more shifts are worked in the week, commencing at 12:01 a.m.
 Sunday to 24:00 hours on Saturday.

-12.10 House Crew employees shall have an eight (8) hour turn around between the conclusion of one day's work period and the start of the next day's.
+12.10 House Crew employees shall have a ten (10) hour turn around between the conclusion of one day's work period and the start of the next day's.
 If the turn around is not provided, then the employee shall be compensated an additional two (2) hours at their prevailing hourly rate.

 12.11 The minimum call for union members shall be: